1 Check your combined credit score

 When you’re young and in love, all efforts are put into making every little dream come true; including buying a home together.
-For couples, buying a home would be the most expensive purchase they will ever make, which can be both thrilling and nerve-wracking at the same time.
+For couples, buying a home would be the most expensive purchase they will ever make, which can be both thrilling and nerve-wrecking at the same time.

 It is true that the combined incomes enable couples to have a bigger budget for their house purchase.
 Nevertheless, buying a property through joint ownership is not challenge-free, especially in the event of an unexpected illness/injury or worse, a split up down the road.

 Here are 5 tips to guide young couples in ensuring a smooth home buying journey: